FOR THE FACULTY IN THE SCHOOL OF MEDICINE

 Lecturers and Adjunct Faculty are teaching positions that may be full time or part time; these individuals may or may not also be employed outside Stanford.

 Visiting Appointments are visiting scholars, visiting postdoctoral fellows, visiting instructors, visiting faculty.
-They are individuals from different backgrounds who come to Stanford for short term stays to do research, clinical care and/or teaching.
+They are individuals from different backgrounds who come to Stanford for short term stays to learn, do research and teach.

 Clinical Scholars are individuals who have a concurrent appointment as a non-ACGME Resident or Fellow.
 The Clinical Scholar part time appointment will allow an individual to provide clinical care or clinical teaching, or both, outside the scope of their residency or fellowship training program.